H1963977384/A-Fine-Tuned-LLaVA-Med-Framework-for-Automatic-Chest-X-ray-Report-Generation/README.md

 <h2>Evaluation</h2>
 <h3>Only LLaVA-Med</h3>
-Please ensure you have already downloaded the dataset and placed in `data` folder.
+Please ensure you have already downloaded the dataset and placed under ``data`` folder.

 ```Shell
 cd /model/eval